-- Create equality for all student-athletes regardless of school structures to play on any level team. - Address the competitive imbalance of that grade 8-12 schools have because of this policy. - Allow for schools to field teams that could not because of the limitation policy. - Our school would be able to field teams in sports we currently are unable to. - Elite players in grade 10 would be able to gain the same experiences that grade 10 students get in every other school. - As far as we have been able to establish, our grade 10 students are the only grade 10 students in BCSS who are impacted by this
+- Create equality for all student-athletes regardless of school structures to play on any level team. - Address the competitive imbalance of that grade 8-12 schools have because of this policy. - Allow for schools to field teams that could not because of the limitation policy. - Our school would be able to field teams in sports we currently are unable to. - Elite players in grade 10 would be able to gain the same experiences that grade 10 students get in every other school. - As far as we have been able to establish, our grade 10 students are the only grade 10 students in BCSS who are impacted by this some areas it was being used for purposes inconsistent with school sport values.
+A core pillar and philosophy of BCSS is student-athletes must compete for the school they attend.

-Moved By: Salmon Arm (MacAulay) Seconded By: JL Jackso Moved By: Riverside (Bruneau) Seconded By: Heritage Woods (Clerkson) Board Recommendations 1 Recommended Action: To defeat To approve No Recommendation Comments: The membership voted overwhelming some areas it was being used for purport pility to only the smallest schools, as in
+Ioved By: Salmon Arm (MacAulay) Seconded By: JL Jackson (Calling Seco kson (Cadden) Moved By: Riverside (Bruneau) Seconded By: Heritage Wo ods (Clerkson) Board Recommendations Recommended Action: To defeat To approve No Recommendation Comments: • The membership voted overwhelming! y last year to amend this mo otion and limit the al bility to only the smallest schools, as in